Search on this blog

 • Plants: Greenery brings life.
 A potted plant or a vase with fresh flowers adds colour and vibrancy.

-• Art: Whether it’s a framed print, sculpture, or ceramic piece, art can personalize your space and serve as a conversation starter.
+• Art: Whether it’s a framed print, sculpture, or ceramic piece, art can personalise your space and serve as a conversation starter.

 • Books & Magazines: A neatly stacked set can add a touch of sophistication and cater to the readers in the house.